integraloftheday/Portfolio/pages/work.md

 * Researches
   * Olfactory displays for VR and medical applications
-  * Mobile and IOT image power consuption and processing
+  * Mobile and IOT image power consumption and processing
   * VR shape changing haptic proxies
 * Technologies used: Python, C#, Javascript, Node.js, and Unity